shoaibrayeen/Data-Structures-and-Algorithms/README.md

 # Algorithms
-This repository contains solutions of a problem using different techniques like Dynamic Programming , Greedy Algorithms , Divide and Conquer etc.
+> This repository contains solutions **[ in C++ ]** of a problem using different techniques like Dynamic Programming , Greedy Algorithms , Divide and Conquer , Backtracking etc.